atharvaajmera/TestiFy/README.md

 Features to incorporate in next commit-
 1. Change name of the generated PDF each time to enable auto download on mobiles.
 2. Provide an option to download the PDF for solutions.
+3. Include quiz generator, if the user wants to attempt the test online.